ryanidk/forms/README.md

 - 📊 **Insightful Analytics**: Gain insights with detailed analytics, including drop-off rates and completion rates.
 - 📤 **Data Export**: Easily export your form results to CSV for further analysis or integration into your systems.

-## Getting started with HeyForm
+## Getting started with Forms

-The simplest and most efficient way to dive into HeyForm is through [our official hosted service](https://my.heyform.net).
-When you choose this cloud version, you're getting the advantage of high reliability, automatic backups, robust security, and hassle-free maintenance—all carefully managed by us, the passionate duo behind HeyForm.
+The simplest and most efficient way to dive into Forms is through [our official hosted service](https://my.heyform.net).
+When you choose this cloud version, you're getting the advantage of high reliability, automatic backups, robust security, and hassle-free maintenance—all carefully managed by us, the passionate duo behind Forms.

-Choosing our hosted version not only saves a significant amount of time and resources but also supports HeyForm's development and the open-source community.
+Choosing our hosted version not only saves a significant amount of time and resources but also supports Forms's development and the open-source community.
 Get a great service while backing innovation. 💙

 ## Structure